glotzerlab/hoomd-rs/doc/src/mc-tutorial/random-walk.md

 ```

 *hoomd-rs* makes no assumptions about your simulation model.
 One step in your
-simulation may involve many types of MC trial moves, or a mixture of MD and
+model may involve many types of MC **trial moves**, or a mixture of MD and
 MC calculations.
 Therefore, you *must* explicitly call `increment_step()` to
 indicate that this step is complete:
 ```rust,ignore